playcanvas/vscode-extension/README.md

 #### Settings

-The extension has 2 settings - Access Token and PlayCanvas username.
+The extension has 3 settings - Access Token, PlayCanvas username and usePlaycanvasTypes to add types support.

 ## Requirements